-- -Talk with your U.S. health insurance company to find out how you will be insured abroad and how you can access their services overseas. - -Take the Chubb Emergency Insurance with you when traveling overseas and share that information with your family. - -Register your trip with the State Department through the Smart Traveler Enrollment Program (STEP).
+- Talk with your U.S. health insurance company to find out how you will be insured abroad and how you can access their services overseas. - Take the Chubb Emergency Insurance with you when traveling overseas and share that information with your family. - Register your trip with the State Department through the Smart Traveler Enrollment Program (STEP).
 This will ensure that the embassy/consulate in your host country is aware of your presence in the country.
-STEP: http://studentsabroad.state.gov - -Make sure that your passport is valid for 6 months from the end of your program, and you have secured the appropriate visa, resident permit, or visitor permit for your host country.
+STEP: http://studentsabroad.state.govSubmit proof of enrollment to GEO